scoconno/scoconno.github.io/Time/Assignments/library.md

 1. Find three relevant full text **articles** in the library databases on your chosen clock.
 These articles must be **peer reviewed**.
 2. Write a full bibliographic record for each article.
 2. Write a brief annotation for each article.
-The annotation should include 1) a description of the the type of source, e.g., information about the author, the journal the article appears in, etc., 2) a short summary of how the article relates to your chosen topic--read just enough to figure out the general point of the article.
+The annotation should include 1) a description of the type of source, e.g., information about the author, the journal the article appears in, etc., 2) a short summary of how the article relates to your chosen topic--read just enough to figure out the general point of the article.

 **NB:** Failure to include any of these elements in your submission will result in a loss of points.